These are the Tropes that crawl up to us with a smile!

 Episode 12 of the second TV series contains several direct homages to the second Urusei Yatsura movie, which was also about people being transported into a world with no other humans, as well as an apparent "Groundhog Day" Loop.
 This includes several shot-for-shot recreations of the latter, including the Red Herring scene of Guthatan sitting nearby a bank of pay phones which ring as Mahiro attempts to call Nyarko.

-In the second episode of the second anime, Nyarko complains that Cuuko's lasers shouldn't be considered close-quarters-combat.
+In the second episode, Nyarko complains that Cuuko's lasers shouldn't be considered close-quarters-combat.
 At the beginning of the episode, Mahiro raised the same point about her using hand grenades.

 Many of Nyarko's frequent insults towards Cuuko revolve around her hobbies, like gaming...
 In the first episode she was drooling over an anime/manga store's entire stock, including the games.